LucasSD/untappd-stats/README.md

 ## Known Issues

-There are some font issues with y-axis labels.
+There are some font and clipping issues with y-axis labels.

 ## Project Status